 Below is an example of what the standard survey will look like when users take it.
 Users can make anonymous comments at the bottom of the survey.
-In the 'Satisfaction Surveys' report you can review specific comments coming from surveys.
+In the 'Satisfaction Surveys' report, you can review specific comments coming from surveys.
 The surveys are still anonymous, but department and country information is still available.

 This dashboard is available to managers, those with direct reports, but it will only display data for themselves and everyone beneath them.
 Leaders, those with direct reports in the top 4 tiers of the org chart, will have full access to all the company data for eNPS.

 This useful dashboard will also highlight the number and percentage of users that have completed the survey.
-This is also narrowed to participation by department.
+This is also narrowed to participation by the department.

 - Open the overview using either of these two buttons